My Editing Process

 In the free consultation call, we discuss how you envision the flow of your show. (where you want the intro/outro/transitions, etc.), and we talk about turnaround time, followed by a formal proposal so we're on the same page.

-- The audio from you is put into a Google Drive folder specific to your show -- this is also where the final product will go when it is complete.
+- The audio from you is put into a Google Drive or Dropbox folder specific to your show -- this is also where the final product will go when it is complete.
 Also in that folder is any theme music and/or transitions to be used.

 - I ask that clients email me any ID3 tag information I may need, such as the episode title.